 Distance from Yerevan to Razdan: 42 km

 Kotayk is considered the best place of rest, tourism and sports in Armenia.
 Nowhere else in Armenia is there such a variety of places of interest.
-The territory of Kotayk hosts the most ancient monuments – the pagan temple of the Sun – Garni (1 st century AD), the monastic complex of Gegard dug in the rock (12 th – 13 th century); near the unique mineral springs resorts and recreation area are located: Arzni resort famous for its “Arzni” mineral water is situated in the Razdan river canyon; the modern ski resort Tsakhkadzor is very popular with tourists both in winter and in summer.
+The territory of Kotayk hosts the most ancient monuments – the pagan temple of the Sun – Garni (1 st century AD) and the monastic complex of Geghard dug in the rock (12 th – 13 th century).
+Also, unique mineral springs resorts and recreation area are located nearby: Arzni resort famous for its “Arzni” mineral water is situated in the Razdan river canyon and the modern ski resort Tsakhkadzor, very popular with tourists both in winter and in summer.

 Razdan is the administrative centre of Kotayk.
 It is located on the site of the village of Nerkin Akhta and several neighboring villages on the left bank of the river Razdan.
 The city is still very young.
 It was founded in1959 due to the rapid industrial development of Kotayk region.
 Back then in the middle of the last century a lot of migrants from different regions of Armenia arrived there.